-Multiple types of floor tile exist, consisting of a number of materials.
+How thick are floor tiles?
+That depends on the type of material and the style of the particular tile.
 Each material comes in a variety of thicknesses to serve various purposes in the home from flooring to wall tiles.
 When shopping for floor tile, it's important to choose a material that is suitable for flooring.
 You want a tile that is functional and able to withstand foot traffic.

 Floor Tile Thickness

-Most floor tiles have a thickness of about 1/2 inch to 3/4 inch and are generally thicker than wall tiles.
+Most floor tiles have a thickness of about 1/2 inch to 3/4 inch.
+When comparing the thickness of wall tile vs. floor tile, the ones made for floors are generally thicker than wall tiles.
 A tile's thickness usually depends on the material.
 Some tile materials can be thicker or thinner than the standard.
 For example, mosaic floor tiles tend to be thinner, whereas natural stone can be thicker.

 Homeowners frequently choose ceramic tile for flooring in their homes because it's hard-wearing and easy to maintain.
 It can be installed in bathrooms, kitchens and laundry rooms, as it's water-resistant.
 Ceramic tiles come in a variety of styles and textures to accommodate multiple functions and diverse personal tastes.
 It also comes in different thicknesses ranging from 1/4 to 3/4 inch.
 In general, the thicker the tile the more resilient it is and the less likely to break.

 Porcelain tile looks similar to ceramic tile only it's denser.
 It's highly tolerant to stains, scratches and moisture, which make it a good choice for residential and commercial flooring, particularly in high-traffic areas.
-It's available in smooth or raised textures and an array of colors.
-Select a thick porcelain tile with a thickness of 5/16 inch thick or thicker for flooring.
+Porcelain is available in smooth or raised textures in an array of colors.
+Select a porcelain tile thickness of 5/16 inch thick or thicker for flooring.